Boeing JHL 40

 – What are the future challenges for zeppelins, in order to achieve the goal of having a place as a sustainable mass transportation system of the citizens of the future?

+Answer: One challenge will be the development of new types and models of airships that are more competitive.
+We put very little attention into this craft machines and huge amounts of money into other types of vehicles like trucks, planes, ships and trains.
+All transport means have their advantages and disadvantages and we should try to use the comparative advantages of every transport system.
+Often we have intermodal transport chains, which can start with sea freight and end up with trucks, for transporting cargo from one point to another.
+Zeppelins could be a part of this chain in certain cases.
 To change prejudiced opinions among decision makers is one big challenge.
 We see possibilities in anticipating and steering traffic flows.
 We have invested in a large scale infrastructure transport system and we have to use it effectively.
 Every disturbance is very costly and non-efficient cities will in the long run lose economic power.
 Airships can be a part of the process of making cities more effective, partly as a component in a traffic control system partly as a transport mean for overcome traffic breakdowns.
 Because of problems within this crucial sector we think that planners, politicians, investors and so on will eventually see this as a potential tool, but we have to start with the easiest solutions to gain confidence towards this technology.

 Instant City, by Archigram